 One factor that has complicated tinnitus research is the variability in the patient population.
-There are a lot of variables — for example, duration, cause, severity, concurrent hearing loss, age, type of sound, which ear and more — which have led to inconsistent study results.
+There are a lot of variables — for example, duration, cause, severity, concurrent hearing loss, age, type of sound or ringing, which ear and more — which have led to inconsistent study results.

 “We have been so swamped by variability that finding anything that is consistent, that gives us one objective metric for tinnitus, is very exciting,” said Husain, who also is affiliated with the neuroscience program and the Beckman Institute for Advanced Science and Technology at Illinois.

 Using functional MRI to look for patterns across brain function and structure, the new study found that tinnitus is, in fact, in the hearers’ heads — in a region of the brain called the precuneus, to be precise.